glhd/special/README.md

 }
 ```

-Now, you can use those enums to access the backing models:
+Now, you can use those enums to access the backing models.
+By default,
+strings are assumed to be a `slug` column, and integers are assumed to
+be the `id` column, but this can be configured at the project level or
+the individual enum level.

 ```php
 SpecialOrganizations::Laravel->toArray();